Brittonlj/MyShoppingCart/README.md

 1. Pull down the git repo and open the solution in VS 2023.

 ### Setup the database
-2. Open a powershell window and cd to the MyShoppingCart.Infrastructure project folder.
+2. Open a powershell window and CD to the src/MyShoppingCart.Infrastructure project folder.
 3. Run this command with your own connection string:

         dotnet ef database update --connection "connection string"